 We do research on electronic structure and chemical reaction of molecules and solids without conducting experiments from the standpoint of quantum chemistry.

-Functional Organic Materials Science
+Functional Organic Chemistry

 We are advancing the study on innovative organic devices by developing new organic molecules with outstanding optoelectronic functions.

 We are focusing on lower carbon emission, increase energy efficiency with a novel material, device, and theoretical approach.